Kroszborg/stratocyberlab/README.md

-<h1 align="center">StratoCyberLab</h1>
+<h1 align="center">AstraeaCyberLab</h1>

 <p align="center">
   <img src="https://github.com/stratosphereips/BSY-playground/assets/26445918/1898de8c-840f-46a5-ad73-fca0b9b84c14" alt="Logo" width="200"/>
 </p>

-StratoCyberLab is an offline security cyber range to test your knowledge and capabilities on cybersecurity.
-It was developed by the [Stratosphere Laboratory](https://www.stratosphereips.org/) with two primary goals:
+AstraeaCyberLab is an offline security cyber range to test your knowledge and capabilities on cybersecurity.
+It was developed by AstraeaCyber with two primary goals:

 * To setup local-only security environments for remote students of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/) to follow weekly classes.
 * To allow anyone to run local-only realistic cyber range to practice attacking & defending skills in the form of challenges (_think HackTheBox but local in your computer!_)